|Other Names||Transcription factor SOX-2, SOX2|

 |Function||Transcription factor that forms a trimeric complex with OCT4 on DNA and controls the expression of a number of genes involved in embryonic development such as YES1, FGF4, UTF1 and ZFP206 (By similarity).
 Critical for early embryogenesis and for embryonic stem cell pluripotency.
 May function as a switch in neuronal development.
 Downstream SRRT target that mediates the promotion of neural stem cell self-renewal (By similarity).
 Keeps neural cells undifferentiated by counteracting the activity of proneural proteins and suppresses neuronal differentiation (By similarity).|

 email@example.com, and receive a free "I Love Antibodies" mug.

 Provided below are standard protocols that you may find useful for product applications.

-This intronless gene for SOX2 encodes a member of the SRY-related HMG-box (SOX) family of transcription factors involved in the regulation of embryonic development and in the determination of cell fate.
-The encoded protein may act as a transcriptional activator after forming a protein complex with other proteins.
-Mutations in this gene have been associated with bilateral anophthalmia, a severe form of structural eye malformation.
-This gene lies within an intron of another gene called SOX2 overlapping transcript (SOX2OT).
+SOX2 is a member of the SRY-related HMG-box (SOX) family of transcription factors involved in the regulation of embryonic development and in the determination of cell fate.
+This protein may act as a transcriptional activator after forming a protein complex with other proteins.
+Mutations in the SOX2 gene have been associated with bilateral anophthalmia, a severe form of structural eye malformation.

 Remenyi, A., et al., Genes Dev.
 17(16):2048-2059 (2003).Wiebe, M.S., et al., J. Biol.
 Chem.
 278(20):17901-17911 (2003).Fantes, J., et al., Nat.
 Genet.
 33(4):461-463 (2003).Schepers, G.E., et al., Dev.
 Cell 3(2):167-170 (2002).Kamachi, Y., et al., Trends Genet.
 16(4):182-187 (2000).